zetenynagy/dsc.max/README.md

 Whether it is the main branch, or an experimental one, use DSC_Max at your own risk.

+Requires moving the full attached *hidapi* folder to your Max externals directory.

 **Pros**
 * Ability to hotswap controllers, can connect and disconnect at any time via USB without locking up Max
 * Easier data routing